DIDSR/sfrc/README.rst

    .. code-block::

       cd ct_superresolution
-      bash +x demo_srgan_test.sh '' 'sh'
+      bash +x demo_srgan_test.sh 'test' 'sh'
-      bash +x demo_srgan_test.sh '' 'sm'
+      bash +x demo_srgan_test.sh 'test' 'sm'

-Then set the first command line input as a blank string, '', to indicate tags related to the paths of CT images are test set for the sFRC analysis (as used in our paper) when executing demo_sfrc_run.sh.
+Then set the first command line input as 'test' to indicate tags related to the paths of CT images are test set for the sFRC analysis (as used in our `sfrc paper <10.36227/techrxiv.171259560.02243347/v1>`_) when executing demo_sfrc_run.sh.

 5. sFRC on SRGAN-based CT upsampled (x4) test images (sharp as well as smooth)